menu

 Furthermore, from major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the neighborhood, they truly stand out.
 NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 98.7% of all American neighborhoods.

-One of the unique characteristics of the neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.1% of the neighborhoods in America.
+The neighborhood stands out for having an average per capita income lower than 98.1% of the neighborhoods in the United States.
 Also of note, 78.6% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Did you know that the neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 97.9% of this neighborhood's residents have Mexican ancestry.